brandon-lent/nvim_config/README.md

 My leader key for Tmux is Ctrl + A

+## Tmuxifier

+I use tmuxifier as a way to quickly startup projects in a state that I prefer.
+For example, what I can do with this tool is:
+1. Create 1 tmux session with 3 different panes all in a directory of my choosing
+2. In the first pane, start up my developer server (ie call a make command that starts up some containers)
+3. In the second pane, open up neovim

 ## Neovim

 ![CleanShot 2024-08-29 at 13 26 15](https://github.com/user-attachments/assets/a58ef521-5bbb-4c19-8fcc-331b624b5e72)

-Why: I've been primarily a VScode user in my time as an engineer.
+I've been primarily a VScode user in my time as an engineer.
 I still love using this tool, but I liked the idea of a more light-weight editor directly in my terminal to be able to quickly navigate, copy, and edit code.

 I use [Neovim](https://neovim.io/) as a text-editor.
 My general usage is for quickly finding code, reviewing code live in calls, and doing light editing.
 I use VSCode primarily for feature work.
 Some nice things about my setup I really like are: